xp-forge/mustache/README.md

 * Partials: `{{> partial}}` will load a template called `partial.mustache` from the template loader.
 * Implicit iterators: Written as `{{.}}`, the current loop value will be selected.

-The optional *lambdas* module is also supported.
+The optional *lambdas* module as well as the parent context extension (`../name`) are also supported.

 Lambdas
 -------